tc39/proposal-type-annotations/README.md

 for many developers.
-This is why the TypeScript team invested in an alternate syntax for TypeScript that can be written as JavaScript comments. **This syntax is extremely popular**, even though TypeScript ships out of the box with a high-quality build tool, and even though there are a number of ergonomic build tools such as webpack, parcel, and the previously mentioned Snowpack.
+This is why the TypeScript team invested in an alternate syntax for TypeScript that can be written as JavaScript comments. **This syntax is extremely popular**, even though TypeScript ships out of the box with a high-quality build tool, and even though there are a number of ergonomic build tools such as webpack, Parcel, and the previously mentioned Snowpack.

 Here's an example of the documentation-based syntax from the TypeScript documentation: